 Genome sequencing methods have allowed researchers to determine the full genome sequences of tens of thousands of humans as well as thousands of other species.
 It has also revealed the staggering array of mutations each of us carries.
-“There are millions of differences—mutations—between the genomes of unrelated individuals,” says Haiyuan Yu, Biological Statistics and Computational Biology.
+“There are millions of differences—mutations—between the genomes of unrelated individuals,” says Haiyuan Yu, Computational Biology.
 “A lot of these mutations fundamentally determine who we are, genetically speaking.
 They influence things like height and also our predisposition to certain diseases.
 But even though we researchers have accumulated tens of millions of mutations in our databases, we don’t understand what the vast majority do.
 This limits how we can take advantage of these sequencing results.”

 Using a systems biology approach, Yu and his lab are determined to shed light on the specific roles played by various mutations.
 “In each cell there is an underlying molecular network,” he explains.
 “All biomolecules are connected through this network.
 If a mutation changes one protein, just one pathway, there is a big ripple effect.
 The impact is never limited just to that protein.”

 Networking within a Cell, Uncovering the Big Picture